Here are some ideas of new year scuba diving resolutions that you can commit to this 2024. Let’s all make this new year awesome!

 2024 is the year to evaluate not just your scuba skills but also your diving behavior.
 Regardless of how new or old you are to diving, you should try to be a better diver and dive buddy from this year onwards.

 This diving new year resolution is for the individuals who need to work on their people skills!

 This new year’s scuba diving resolution would probably be a favorite among divers because who wouldn’t want to log more dives this year?!

-Especially with the whole Covid-19 lockdown situation last year, I have no doubt that everyone is just itching to get in the water and catch up on all the dives that got canceled.
+Especially with the whole pandemic, I have no doubt that everyone is just itching to get in the water and catch up on all the dives that got canceled.